Houston vs. East Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 Houston vs. East Carolina College Football Odds, Plays and Insights

-Oddsmakers heavily favor the Houston Cougars (5-1, 0-0 AAC) when they host the East Carolina Pirates (3-3, 0-0 AAC) on Saturday, October 23, 2021 in a matchup between AAC opponents at John O'Quinn Field at TDECU Stadium.
-Houston is favored by 13.5 points.
-The point total for the contest is set at 58.
+The Houston Cougars (5-1, 0-0 AAC) host the East Carolina Pirates (3-3, 0-0 AAC) on Saturday, October 23, 2021 in matchup between AAC opponents at John O'Quinn Field at TDECU Stadium.
+East Carolina is a 13.5-point underdog.
+The total is 58 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.